This iconic mountain in the Makalu Barun National Park is considered the highest trekking peak in Nepal

 Trip Cost DOES NOT Include:

-• Lunch and dinner in Kathmandu (Meals in Kathmandu, except welcome and farewell dinner)
+• Lunch and dinner in Kathmandu (All meals in Kathmandu except breakfast, welcome and farewell dinners)

 • Beverages and alcoholic drinks